 E10 (10% ethanol) has been used in motorcycles as a safe and cost saving alternative to straight gasoline for decades.
 In fact, every motorcycle manufacturer endorses the use of E10, while some approve the use of even higher blends.
+View all motorcycle manufacturer fuel statements here.
 Renewable fuels like ethanol provide a higher quality fuel that many bikers want.
 It burns cooler, cleaner and is made from renewable resources grown by hardworking Americans.

 “Partnering with Paul Jr. Designs allowed us to create a unique tool to further carry our message and ensure that the quality of the design and build is unmatchable,” said RFA Vice President of Industry Relations Robert White.
 “Combined with the global brand and broadcast power of American Chopper, our message will be loud and clear.
 We are extremely pleased to be working with Paul and his team at Paul Jr. Designs and look forward to years of using this motorcycle,” he added.